johnmanny/meets/README.md

 (aka calendar) who was invited to the meeting.
 Invitees (aka calendars) can only accept or reject the invitation to the meeting (it starts out pending).
 When the meeting is created, a record of it is stored on a mongoDB database.
+When all meeting invitations are accepted, the meeting status changes from 'pending' to 'confirmed'.
+Users have the option to list recipients of emails in the meeting invitiation field.
+The email will be sent from the gmail connected to the authed user.
+All authorization of users and security is handled by google's services.